Lions Municipal Golf Course

 Lions Municipal Golf Course, nicknamed Muny, is a municipal golf course at 2901 Enfield Road in Austin, Texas.
 The golf course occupies 141 acres of land the City of Austin leases from the University of Texas since 1937 as part of the greater Brackenridge Tract.
 The golf course has been subject to ongoing controversy due to the recommended termination of the current term by the University of Texas in 2019.
-Along with several other golf courses in Austin, the fast growth of the city has made the current facility unsustainable.
+A report commissioned by the city found that Muny's burdensome property lease payment is a primary challenge in operating Austin's public golf courses.

 History

 Lions Municipal Golf Course was established in 1924 by Austin Lions Club members with a vision for a modern, inclusive municipal golf course.
 Lions Municipal was the first public golf course and clubhouse in Austin and would remain so until July 1949 when Austin's “North Side” Municipal Golf Course—today Hancock Golf Course—opened on the grounds of the old Austin Country Club.

 B. F. Rowe, recognized as the first Lions Club member to propose the municipal golf course, volunteered to oversee its design and construction.
 By the fall of 1924 the heavily wooded tract had been converted into an attractive nine-hole golf course.
 Construction of the back nine holes completed the course by September 1925.
 The course clubhouse, designed by Edwin C. Kreisle, opened in 1930.

 The University of Texas golf team first competed in the Southwest Conference in May 1928 in a tournament held at Lions Municipal.
 Inaugural coach of the Longhorns golf team, Tom Penick earned two conference titles during his 1927–30 tenure.
-He also served as the head golf professional at Lions Municipal from 1927–1961.
+He also served as the head golf professional at Lions Municipal from 1927 to 1961.
 He was succeeded at UT by his brother Harvey Penick, the legendary golf coach who earned twenty NCAA conference titles during 1931–63.
 Lions Municipal would remain a favorite hometown course for the UT Golf Team.
 In April 1948, the UT golfers voted to play home matches with other Southwest Conference schools, as well as their own weekly challenge matches, at the Lions Municipal course.